Ritu-2001/Emotion-detection-using-JS/README.md

 # PENDING WORK to be done

-## Improving the UI using HTML CSS JS for a greater attractive LOOK
+1) Improving the UI using HTML CSS JS for a greater attractive LOOK
-## Make sure to raise the issues and then make the contributions
- #Lets make it A GREAT UI
+2) Make sure to raise the issues and then make the contributions 3)Lets make it A GREAT UI